isomerpages/csc-knowledge/_ethos-issue-26/Health is Social: The Future of Care in Singapore.md

 <div class="break">

-<p class="break1">"Our Residents own their health, not just as individuals but as communities."</p>
+<p class="break1">Our residents own their health, not just as individuals but as communities.</p>

 </div>